Olutomi29/Olutomi29/README.md

 - 👋 Hi, I’m @Olutomi29
-- 👀 I’m interested in Web Development
+- 👀 I’m interested Blockchain Technology
-- 🌱 I’m currently learning how to code using html
+- 🌱 I’m currently learning Blockchain Theory
 - 💞️ I’m looking to collaborate with others to learn more.
 - 📫 You can reach me via my email.